EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/04-Finetuning Strategy & Experiments/04-finetuned-logs/README.md

 ## Usage

-The markdown files (`.md`) are optimized for viewing on GitHub and provide the same content as the original ODT files but in a more accessible format for version control and collaborative review.
+The markdown files (`.md`) are optimized for viewing on GitHub and provide excellent readability for version control and collaborative review.

 ## File Conversion

-Original ODT files were converted to Markdown using a custom Python script (`odt_to_md.py`) that extracts text content from the OpenDocument format and formats it for better readability in GitHub.
+These files were converted from original ODT (OpenDocument Text) format to Markdown using a custom Python script that extracts text content and formats it for better readability in GitHub.
+The original ODT files have been removed to keep the repository clean while preserving all training log data.

 ---
 *These logs document the fine-tuning process for the Bangladeshi Bangla TTS project, providing detailed insights into model performance and training progression.*